 Almost on a weekly basis, there are reports of an active shooter in the workplace.
 There was a time when it was thought that an active shooter in a healthcare facility would never occur, but this notion is no longer held.
+From 2000 to 2011 there were 154 hospital-related shootings and since 2010 an additional 7 events.
 It has happened most recently in the hospital of Wright air force base.
 In the past, most active shooter incidents took place in businesses like the postal service, factories, and corporations.
 The general belief today is that no profession is immune from an active shooter, including healthcare establishments.
 Active shooter incidents are just as likely to occur in both rural and urban healthcare facilities at any time.
-The one major problem with active shooter events in a health care institution is that unlike other businesses, there are unique challenges in planning and response.
+The one major problem with active shooter events in a healthcare institution is that unlike other businesses, there are unique challenges in planning and response.
 Hospitals actively see thousands of patients every day in many different departments.
 Some events have police already on scene (i.e. in the emergency department) so the firearm is not necessarily brought into the institution, it is the officers weapon.
 Moreover, hospitals have many entrances and exits, and this makes planning for an active shooter incident very complex.
 Further adding to the complexity of an active shooter is the fact that most events occur without any hindsight and end quickly; often before law enforcement even arrives.
 Thus, during the initial phase of an active shooter at a health care facility, intervention by bystanders, hospital personnel, and other civilians may be necessary if one is going to develop a preventive plan. , ,

 Because active shooter events are now a common occurrence in the United States, all healthcare facilities must prepare to limit damage and death.
 Law enforcement officials now actively assist the hospital administration in planning and guidance in dealing with active shooter events.
-Incorporating an active shooter incident plan must now be part of every health care facility’s agenda and emergency management plan.
+In 2016 OSHA updated their healthcare safety field Rule 3148, Guidelines for Preventing Workplace Violence for Healthcare and Social Service Workers.
+Incorporating an active shooter incident plan must now be part of every healthcare facility’s agenda and emergency management plan.
 There is no one size intervention that fits all health care institutions and one must take into account, the size of the hospital, the different departments, geographical setting, patient access, available security and exits and location of staff offices.
 Each work area has distinct features that require attention.

 It is important to make the distinction between a shooting incident and an active shooter.
 An active shooter is a term used by law enforcement to describe a situation where a shooting is in progress, and this particular crime requires a set of protocol when responding to the incident.
 According to the US Department of Homeland Security, an active shooter is "someone who is actively engaged in killing or attempting to kill people in a confined and populated area.”
 (DHS, 2013)